 - Establishing the midline to have a relatively balanced hairline

 - Defining the proportions of the face based on the rule of thirds

 - Adjusting the front and corners accordingly

-- Adding micro-irregularities as natural hairline always have it
+- Adding micro-irregularities as a natural hairline always has it

 - Defining the priorities and budgeting the hair density in different areas strategically

 Female Hairline Design